ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-gradle-plugin/README.md

 This project uses [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) to run functional integration tests using `GradleRunner`.
-Integration tests apply plugin and verifies its correctness by running embedded Gradle against auto-generated projects.
-Since tests are run in separate JVMs, there is no JaCoCo coverage calculated for those tests.
+Integration tests apply plugin and verifies its correctness by running embedded Gradle against projects under `src/integration` directory.
+Since tests are run in separate JVMs, there is no JaCoCo coverage calculated for those tests. **NOTE: Due to the big overhead of running `GradleRunner` only failure scenarios are tested in this project.
+All other integration tests can be found under various [composite builds available in the integration directory](../../integration).**

 ## Documentation

-Additional information can be found in our [documentation](https://expediagroup.github.io/graphql-kotlin/docs/plugins/gradle-plugin) and the [Javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-gradle-plugin) of all published versions.
+Additional information can be found in our [documentation](https://opensource.expediagroup.com/graphql-kotlin/docs/plugins/gradle-plugin-tasks) and the [Javadocs](https://www.javadoc.io/doc/com.expediagroup/graphql-kotlin-gradle-plugin) of all published library versions.

-If you have a question about something you can not find in our documentation or Javadocs, feel free to [create an issue](https://github.com/ExpediaGroup/graphql-kotlin/issues) and tag it with the question label.
+If you have a question about something you can not find in our documentation or javadocs, feel free to [start a new discussion](https://github.com/ExpediaGroup/graphql-kotlin/discussions).